AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 To help you understand how this is done, this module of AEM Trials takes you through the process with a quick, interactive tour first creating the model and then adding its structure.
 This document serves as a supplement of the interactive tour, covering the same steps and linking to additional resources where appropriate.

 You start on the Content Fragment Models console.
 The Content Fragment console can be thought of as your library of models.
 You use the console to create new models and manage exiting models.
+Your console starts empty, so let's create a new one!

 ![The Content Fragment Model console](assets/step-1.png)